filemon11/discoparset-supertag/README.md

 Path can be changed via ``-LTAGspinal`` parameter when launching ``sfparser.py``.

+## Download models

+Due to github's file size limitations, the models are stored externally.
+You can download them at https://drive.google.com/drive/folders/1Gqyq9H1TihH5D5Z0WWKHeQeDse-3wSfI?usp=sharing

+I recommend using ``gdown`` to download from Google Drive: https://github.com/wkentaro/gdown

 ## Reproduce result with pretrained models:

-Each model has its own launch_experiments_<model>.sh script.
+Each model has its own launch_experiments_\<model\>.sh script.
 In the script, comment out the line starting with ``python sfparser.py train``.
 Then run in terminal:

     sh launch_experiments_<model>.sh "dptb" "../pretrained_models/<model> <device>